adilsonsimiaoDK/JavaScripts/README.md

 The projects/ directory contains the projects I have developed during the course.
 You can access each project's folder to explore the source code, documentation, and any additional resources related to the project.

-Resources
-Here are some additional resources that I found helpful during my JavaScript course:

-MDN Web Docs: A comprehensive resource for JavaScript documentation, tutorials, and examples.

-JavaScript.info: An extensive online JavaScript tutorial that covers a wide range of topics.

-Eloquent JavaScript: A book by Marijn Haverbeke that provides a thorough introduction to JavaScript programming.

 License
 This repository is licensed under the MIT License.
 Feel free to reuse and adapt the code and notes for your own learning purposes.

 Acknowledgments
-I would like to express my gratitude to the instructors and creators of the JavaScript course for providing valuable content and resources.
-Their efforts have contributed significantly to my understanding and proficiency in JavaScript programming.
+I would like to express my gratitude to the instructor(Jonas Schmedtmann) JavaScript course for providing valuable content and resources.
+Him efforts have contributed significantly to my understanding and proficiency in JavaScript programming.